 We know that diarrhea doesn’t only happen when travelling – many people suffer from it regularly or even daily, and the culprit is often a compromised flora makeup in the gut.

-Saccharomyces boulardii is commonly found in anti-diarrhea or travel probiotics, along with the strain Lactobacillus rhamnosus, which this product also contains.
+Saccharomyces boulardii is commonly found in anti-diarrhea or travel probiotics.
 While this isn’t a broad spectrum probiotic we still think many people would benefit from it, especially if you’re looking for probiotics for IBS or diarrhea.
 Using this alone or even adding it to a current probiotic supplementation stack could help with restoring regular bowel movements and general digestive comfort overall.

 - Specifically to combat diarrhea

 The signs that you need probiotics can be any of the following: